jnaidu/IoTGitBook/stream.md

 }
 ```
 ## GET: GET ALL DEVICES WITH STREAM
-List all devices attached to this stream.
+Lists all devices attached to this stream.

 URI: /streams/{streamId}/devices